facetframer/zshnip/README.md

 1. Learning other people's snippets is boring
 1. You only know what snippets you want while you are typing them, not later
 1. Going to an editor to define a snippet can interrupt you

+# Likely Questions: Can't you just this with aliases?

+Certainly, you can even supports pipes etc in your aliases using global aliases (`alias -g g='| grep '`), you could also perhaps write a wrapper about `alias` to ensure that it saves to your zshrc, and potentially use something like https://github.com/jarmo/expand-aliases-oh-my-zsh to expand them.

+Using snippets have some benefits

+ - You can verify that snippets expand to what you want before running them (useful if you have a *lot* of snippets)
+ - The define-as-you-go features have various [benefits](define-as-you-go.md).

 # License